WWE Raw preview: The lineup for the brand's WWE Fastlane go-home show - Pro Wrestling Dot Net

 -Contract signing for the Gunther vs. Tommaso Ciampa for the Intercontinental Championship match

-Powell’s POV: Nox will challenge the winner of Saturday’s Lynch vs. Tiffany Stratton match for the NXT Women’s Championship at NXT No Mercy.
-Oddly, the location of the Intercontinental Title match has not been announced.
-Monday’s Raw will be the brand’s go-home show for WWE Fastlane.
-Raw will be held in San Jose, California at SAP Center.
+Powell’s POV: The location of the Intercontinental Title match has not been announced.
+Raw will be the brand’s go-home show for Saturday’s WWE Fastlane and will be held tonight in San Jose, California at SAP Center.
 Join me for my live review as the show airs Mondays at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment